 - a) Anonymity involves collecting research data in such a way that it is impossible to connect research data (e.g. responses, questionnaires) with the individual who provided the data.
-That is, personal identifiers (e.g. names, birthdates, social security numbers) are not collected.
+That is, personal identifiers (e.g. names, birthdates, student ID number, social security numbers) are not collected.
 Whenever possible, student researchers should collect data anonymously.
-(While collecting data anonymously does reduce risk, not all anonymous studies are considered minimal risk.) - To collect data anonymously, student researchers must not require participants to give their name or any other identifiable information (birth date, email address, etc.) - If documented informed consent, assent, and/or parental permission is/are required, the forms must always be kept in a secure location separate from the data. - b) Confidentiality is necessary when personal identifiers such as name, birth date, telephone number, photograph, email address or mailing/street address are collected. - Protecting confidentiality involves taking careful measures to ensure that the research data and/or responses are not disclosed to the public or unauthorized individuals with identifiable information.
-When research activities involve collection of personal information (e.g. history of abuse, drug use, opinions, fingerprints, emotional functioning, grades) or health-related data (genetic material, blood, tissue) the researcher must consider risks related to invasion of privacy and possible breach of confidentiality. - If the research involves data from the same participant on multiple occurrences, the data or survey would need to be labeled with an identifier to be linked with the data collected at a later date.
+While collecting data anonymously does reduce risk, not all anonymous studies are considered minimal risk. - To collect data anonymously, student researchers must not require participants to give their name or any other identifiable information (birth date, email address, etc.) - Adults and student researchers need to anticipate challenges to anonymous data collection.
+For example, if a student researcher collects data from known peers that includes both personal, sensitive information and demographic, personal information (e.g., sports they are involved in, favorite band), it is possible that the student researcher could inadvertently deduce who a given participant is based on the demographic data, even if names are not collected.
+It is recommended that a professional researcher with experience in the field research be consulted and named as a qualified scientist when data collection involves sensitive and personal topics. - If documented informed consent, assent, and/or parental permission is/are required, the forms must always be kept in a secure location separate from the data. - b) Confidentiality is necessary when personal identifiers such as name, birth date, telephone number, photograph, email address or mailing/street address are collected. - Protecting confidentiality involves taking careful measures to ensure that the research data and/or responses are not disclosed to the public or unauthorized individuals with identifiable information. - Confidentiality must also be considered when research activities involve collection of personal information (e.g. history of abuse, drug use, opinions, fingerprints, emotional functioning, grades) or health-related data (genetic material, blood, urine, tissue).
+The IRB reviewing a project involving sensitive mental or physical health issues, must consider the appropriateness of the study as a student research project with regards to the mental welfare of the human participants, especially if minors are involved.

+• If the research involves data from the same participant on multiple occurrences, the data or survey would need to be labeled with an identifier to be linked with the data collected at a later date.
 In this case, confidentiality could be maintained by labeling the surveys or data with a participant number and keeping a list of names and participant numbers in a separate and secure (e.g., locked file cabinet, password protected computer) location.
-Once the 2nd round of data is collected, the surveys/data may be matched using the participant number and any identifiers should be removed from the data/surveys.
+Once the second round of data is collected, the surveys/data may be matched using the participant number and any identifiers should be removed from the data/surveys.
 At this point, the list of names and participant numbers should be securely discarded (e.g., shred).
 If documented informed consent, assent, and/or parental permission is/are required, the forms must be kept in a secure location separate from the data.